fish-shell/fish-shell/doc_src/language.rst

 - When no scope is given, but a variable of that name exists, the variable of the smallest scope will be modified.
 The scope will not be changed.

 - As a special case, when no scope is given and no variable has been defined the variable will belong to the scope of the currently executing *function*.
-Note that this is different from the ``--local`` flag, which would make the variable local to the current *block*.
+This is different from the ``--local`` flag, which would make the variable local to the current *block*.

 There can be many variables with the same name, but different scopes.
 When you :ref:`use a variable <expand-variable>`, the smallest scoped variable of that name will be used.
 If a local variable exists, it will be used instead of the global or universal variable of the same name.